Skip to content

 Economic: UK economic uncertainty

-Political: Government spending cuts
+Political: Government spending discipline

 Legal: Regulatory complexity

-Political: Post-Brexit changes
+Political: Post-Brexit divergence

-Market • Market consolidation
+Market • Market consolidation — Tier-1s acquiring Tier-2s

-• Price competition
+• Price competition — race-to-the-bottom on micro-contracts

 • Investment cycle changes